Leo Burnett: Biography

 Leo Burnett was born in St. Johns, Michigan, on October 21, 1891, to Noble and Rose Clark Burnett.
 Noble ran a dry goods store and as a young man, Burnett worked with his father, watching Noble as he designed ads for the business.
 After high school, Burnett went on to study journalism at the University of Michigan and received his bachelor's degree in 1914.

 Burnett's first job after college was as a reporter for the Peoria Journal Star in Peoria, Illinois.
-In 1917 he moved to Detroit and was hired to edit an in-house publication for Cadillac Motor Car Company, Cadillac Clearing House, later becoming an advertising director for that institution.
+In 1917, he moved to Detroit and was hired to edit an in-house publication for Cadillac Motor Car Company, Cadillac Clearing House, later becoming an advertising director for that institution.
 At Cadillac, Burnett met his advertising mentor, Theodore F. MacManus, whom Burnett called "one of the great advertising men of all time".
 MacManus ran the agency that handled Cadillac's advertising.

 In 1918, Burnett married Naomi Geddes.
 The couple met at a restaurant near the Cadillac offices, where Naomi was a cashier.
 They went on to have three children: Peter, Joseph and Phoebe.

-During World War I, Burnett joined the Navy for six months.
+During World War I, Burnett joined the United States Navy for six months.
 His service was mostly at Great Lakes building a breakwater.
-After the USN, Burnett returned to Cadillac.
+After completing his service, Burnett returned to Cadillac.
 A few employees at Cadillac formed the LaFayette Motors Company – triggering Burnett to move to Indianapolis to work for the new firm.
 Soon he was offered a position with Homer McKee.
 He then left LaFayette and joined McKee, where Burnett said of the founder, "(He) gave me my first feel of what I have come to regard as the "warm sell" as contrasted to the "hard sell" and "soft sell".
 This was his first agency job.

 After spending a decade at McKee's, and working through the stock market crash of 1929, Burnett left the company.
 In 1930, he moved to Chicago and was hired by Erwin, Wasey & Company, where he was employed for five years.

 In 1935, Burnett founded the Leo Burnett Company, Inc. Later, the operation moved to the 18th floor of the London Guarantee Building.
 Today, the agency has 9,000+ employees in over 85 offices globally.

 In December 1967, nearing the end of his career, Burnett delivered his "When To Take My Name Off The Door" speech at the agency's holiday gathering.

 On June 7, 1971, Burnett went to his agency, pledging to colleagues to work three days per week due to health problems.
 That evening, at age 79, he died of a heart attack at his family farm in Hawthorn Woods, Illinois.
 He is buried at Rosehill Cemetery in Chicago.